kanisterio/kanister/examples/postgres-RDS/README.md

 ## Create secret

-Create a secret which contains credentials to connect to the RDS DB instance
+Create a secret that contains credentials to connect to the RDS DB instance

 ```
 apiVersion: v1